Commit-Gated Causal

 01

-Proposed Layer
+Proposed Transition

 A Proposed State Transition Object (PSTO) carries a canonical pointer reference, class identifier, payload, credentials, and proof bundle.
 All PSTOs are normalized into a deterministic canonical encoding before validation.